Skip to content

 ‘AJ’ recently confirmed his recent dialog with Fury during his three-day world tour to promote his upcoming rematch with Andy Ruiz Jnr.

-Fury, who invades Las Vegas this weekend against Otto Wallin, was in great form as he opened up on what himself and the former world champion talk about.
+Fury, who invades Las Vegas this weekend against Otto Wallin, was in great form as he opened up on what he and the former world champion talk about.

-“I think he [Wilder] changed his number or I’m blocked,” said Fury to BT Sport.
-“Sometimes I call him, and I say, ‘Hey AJ, how are you doing, Mush.’
-And then we go back and forth, and I tell him I’m going to knock him out.
+“I think he [Wilder] changed his number, or I’m blocked,” said Fury to BT Sport.
+“Sometimes I call him and say, ‘Hey AJ, how are you doing Mush.’
+And then we go back and forth, and I tell him I will knock him out.

 “I would have to, but logically, it depends on how you lose,” said Fury when asked if he’d give Andy Ruiz Jr. a rematch if he’d lost to him the way Joshua did.